godext/cypress-documentation/content/guides/component-testing/getting-started.md

 ## Try it out with an existing project

-If you just want to see it working but don’t want to write code, follow this:
+If you just want to see it working but don’t want to write code, follow these steps:

 <!-- FIXME: update the url of the example repo we choose -->

 - Clone the calc repo
 - Install depenedencies `yarn`
 - Open component testing runner `yarn cy:open`